 If you have some money to invest in improving your home, then we’ve got 3 options for you that are definitely worth considering.

 This may sound expensive – and don’t get us wrong, it can be.
 However, if you spend your money wisely, you can add big value to your home without astronomical investment.
 Make sure the grass is cut and the edges trimmed, and plant in-season flora to make your garden stand out.

 If you have any kind of stone tiles or paving, try a jet-wash to have them looking brand new.
 Many buyers look for a well-presented and spacious garden, so doing everything you can to make this area stand out is crucial.

 Redecorate and revive old décor

 New wallpaper can also be a winner.
 Be wary to go fairly neutral if you’re serious about selling – you need to appeal to different buyers, and therefore different tastes!
 Refurbishing old furniture, even if you’re not leaving it once you sell up, helps a room to flow better and look more appealing in general.
-It’s all about how your home is perceived to potential buyers.
+It’s all about how your home is perceived by potential buyers.

 Ditch your old carpets

 An old carpet can be a huge turn-off when house-hunting.
 The fibres trap dirt and can damage your house’s air quality.
 They’re also breeding grounds for allergens, which may be a problem for people with asthma or pet allergies.
 Wooden floors seem to be the preferred option for many people now because of how easy it to sand it, advise the Floor Sanding London company.
 They’re easy to clean, incredibly durable, and there are cost-effective options depending on your budget.
 Laminate flooring is cheaper than solid wood floors, but its durability and range of styles make it a perfect choice for modern homes.